 Even if you have a photographic memory, you’ll find it hard to keep your time blocking schedule clear in your head.
 Instead, you’ll need to rely on some kind of documentation system.

 The exact system isn’t important, so long as it works well for you.
-A good calendar app should be able to help you block off your time in regular intervals and set alarms so you know when one time period is up.
+A good calendar app or Google Calendar should be able to help you block off your time in regular intervals, and set alarms so you know when one time period is up.

 6. Provide Yourself a Buffer

-Before and after each block of time, give yourself a small buffer.
-For example, if you’re working with 30-minute blocks, give yourself 5 additional minutes to serve as empty space between tasks.
+Before and after each block of time, give yourself a small buffer of extra time.
+For example, if you’re working with 30-minute chunks of time, give yourself 5 additional minutes to serve as empty space between tasks.
 If you want to keep your schedule tidy, work for 25 minutes, and leave 5 minutes to spare.

 This will help you finish tasks that don’t fit neatly into your original time blocking plans since most incoming work isn’t so naturally organized.